frgomes/clBLAS-java/README.md

 </repositories>
 ```

-Then you can add dependency to your project:
+Then you can add a dependency to your project:

 ```xml
 <dependency>